-The 500 ml contrast medium multi-dose bottles should only be used in connection with auto injectors/pumps approved for this volume.
+The 500 ml contrast medium bottles should only be used in connection with auto injectors/pumps approved for this volume.
 A single piercing procedure should be used.
 The line running from this auto injector/pump to the patient must be exchanged after each patient.
-The 500 ml bottles if not used immediately after opening must be used within 24 hours, at temperatures below 25°C. When convenient, smaller bottles can also be used.
+Any unused portions of the contrast medium remaining in the bottle and all connecting tubes must be discarded at the end of the day.
+When convenient, smaller bottles can also be used.
 Instructions from the manufacter of the auto injector/pump must be followed.